 Business organizations which have business activity, including rental activity, both inside and outside this state AND which are subject to income taxes (or a franchise tax measured by net income) in another state, or are subject to the jurisdiction of another state to impose a net income tax or capital stock tax upon it, whether or not actually imposed by the other state, must apportion gross business profits to New Hampshire by using Form DP-80, Apportionment of Income.
-Form DP-80 may be obtained from the Department's website at www.revenue.nh.gov/ or by calling the Forms Line at (603) 230-5001.
+Form DP-80 may be obtained from the Department's website at: www.revenue.nh.gov/ or by calling the Forms Line at (603) 230-5001.
 After completing Form DP-80, enter the apportionment to six decimal places on Line 8.
+All others enter 1.00 on Line 8.